 system of each of our cells, CoQ10 is also believed to have antioxidant

 properties and may play a role in heart health.
 Many who take this supplement

 Studies with CoQ10 have mostly focused on its benefit involving certain types of cardiovascular diseases, including congestive heart failure and hypertension along with benefits for certain neurodegenerative conditions.
 However, this nutrient has also been evaluated for high cholesterol and in diabetes.
 Patients with high cholesterol levels who are placed on statin drugs such as Lipitor and Zocor should take additional CoQ10 in the amount of 10 to 50 mg daily, or a few times a week, to counteract the muscle damage from statin drugs (consult with your doctor).
 We still have a long way to go to determine the proper clinical role and benefit of this nutrient.
 Thus far it appears low dose usage a few times a week is reasonable.

-Buy a CoQ10 supplement product, Mind Power Rx brain enhancing formula, Eyesight Rx quick vision enhancer
+Buy a CoQ10 supplement product, Mind Power Rx brain enhancing formula or Eyesight Rx quick vision enhancer.

 High Quality products formulated by a

 Mind Power Rx for better mental focus, concentration, and mood; Diet Rx which helps you eat less and curbs appetite; Eyesight Rx for better vision, within hours or days; MultiVit Rx a daily comprehensive multivitamin for more energy and vitality; Joint Power Rx with chondroitin, msms, cmo and glucosamine for healthy joints; Prostate Power Rx for a healthy prostate gland; and Passion Rx with ashwagandha, catuaba, cnidium, damiana, horny goat weed, maca, mucuna pruriens, muira puama, rhodiola, tongkat ali, yohimbe and tribulus for sexual enhancement, better libido, and stamina in men and women.